metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_workspace_v1alpha2_manifest.md

 Optional:

 - `enforcement_level` (String) Run Task Enforcement Level.
 Can be one of 'advisory' or 'mandatory'.
-Default: 'advisory'.Must be one of the following values: 'advisory', 'mandatory'Default: 'advisory'.
+Default: 'advisory'.
+Must be one of the following values: 'advisory', 'mandatory' Default: 'advisory'.
-- `id` (String) Run Task ID.Must match pattern: '^task-[a-zA-Z0-9]+$'
+- `id` (String) Run Task ID.
+Must match pattern: '^task-[a-zA-Z0-9]+$'
 - `name` (String) Run Task Name.
-- `stage` (String) Run Task Stage.Must be one of the following values: 'pre_apply', 'pre_plan', 'post_plan'.Default: 'post_plan'.
+- `stage` (String) Run Task Stage.
+Must be one of the following values: 'pre_apply', 'pre_plan', 'post_plan'.
+Default: 'post_plan'.

 <a id="nestedatt--spec--run_triggers"></a>